zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

   ![terraform destroy](./44.png)

-## Re-Deploy Azure Arc Data Controller
+## Re-Deploy Azure Arc Data Controller and SQL Managed Instance

 * In case you deleted the Azure Arc Data Controller from the GKE cluster, you can re-deploy it by running the *MSSQL_MI_Deploy.ps1* PowerShell script located in *C:\tmp* on the Windows Client instance. **The Deploy script run time is approximately ~3-4min long**.